From Lukov with Love by Mariana Zapata

 They are one of the best couples you’ll ever read about.

 It’s a book that I turn to whenever I need a dose of heartwarming friendship, romance, and well-developed characters.
-Whether you’re a fan of slow-burn romances or simply seeking an enemies-to-lovers romance, this book has it all.

-Plus, it’s available on Kindle Unlimited, so there’s no reason not to skate into the world of Jasmine and Ivan.
+And guess what?
+It’s available on Kindle Unlimited, so there’s no reason not to skate into the world of Jasmine and Ivan.
 Trust me; you won’t regret it.

 Looking for Sports Romance?
 Check out my review for Kiss Hard by Nailini Singh